deep5050/MastJokeMara/README.md

 2. Create your Feature Branch
 3. Commit your Changes
 4. Push to the Branch
-5. Test by creating and issue or PR to your own branch
+5. Test by raising an issue or a PR on your own branch
 6. Open a Pull Request